By Mike Loughrin, CEO for Transformance Advisors

 Chart Your Course

 The second day of the offsite planning retreat is devoted to identifying strategic initiatives that are needed to fulfill the vision crafted the day before.
-For most organizations, you would be looking at 3 to 5 big picture initiatives that would take 6 to 18 months to accomplish.
+For most organizations, you would be looking at 3 to 5 big picture initiatives which would take 6 to 18 months to accomplish.

 Identifying something that can be done in 60 days is generally not a stand-alone strategic initiative.
 It very well may be a project that is just one part of a broader set of activities.
 In contrast, identifying something that will take 5 years is generally too much to focus on at one time.
 Achieving operational excellence may very well take 5 years.
 In this case, you would want strategic initiatives that focus on what you want to do now in terms of operational excellence.
 This could include targeting one product line or improving new product development.